Oil painting: Process

 Oil paint is made by mixing pigments of colors with an oil medium.
-Since the 19th century the different main colors are purchased in paint tubes pre-prepared before painting begins, further shades of color are usually obtained by mixing small quantities together as the painting process is underway.
+Since the 19th century the different main colors are purchased in paint tubes pre-prepared before painting begins, further shades of color are usually obtained by mixing small quantities as the painting process is underway.
 An artist's palette, traditionally a thin wood board held in the hand, is used for holding and mixing paints.
-Pigments may be any number of natural or synthetic substances with color, such as sulphides for yellow or cobalt salts for blue.
-Traditional pigments were based on minerals or plants, but many have proven unstable over long periods of time.
+Pigments may be any number of natural or synthetic substances with color, such as sulfides for yellow or cobalt salts for blue.
+Traditional pigments were based on minerals or plants, but many have proven unstable over long periods.
 Modern pigments often use synthetic chemicals.
 The pigment is mixed with oil, usually linseed, but other oils may be used.
 The various oils dry differently, which creates assorted effects.

 A brush is most commonly employed by the artist to apply the paint, often over a sketched outline of their subject (which could be in another medium).
 Brushes are made from a variety of fibers to create different effects.
-For example, brushes made with hog bristle might be used for bolder strokes and impasto textures.
+For example, brushes made with hog bristles might be used for bolder strokes and impasto textures.
 Fitch hair and mongoose hair brushes are fine and smooth, and thus answer well for portraits and detail work.
 Even more expensive are red sable brushes (weasel hair).
 The finest quality brushes are called "kolinsky sable"; these brush fibers are taken from the tail of the Siberian weasel.
 This hair keeps a superfine point, has smooth handling, and good memory (it returns to its original point when lifted off the canvas), known to artists as a brush's "snap".
 Floppy fibers with no snap, such as squirrel hair, are generally not used by oil painters.

 In the past few decades, many synthetic brushes have been marketed.
 These are very durable and can be quite good, as well as cost efficient.

 Brushes come in multiple sizes and are used for different purposes.
 The type of brush also makes a difference.
 For example, a "round" is a pointed brush used for detail work.
 "Flat" brushes are used to apply broad swaths of color.
 "Bright" is a flat brush with shorter brush hairs, used for "scrubbing in".
 "Filbert" is a flat brush with rounded corners.
 "Egbert" is a very long, and rare, filbert brush.
 The artist might also apply paint with a palette knife, which is a flat metal blade.
 A palette knife may also be used to remove paint from the canvas when necessary.
 A variety of unconventional tools, such as rags, sponges, and cotton swabs, may be used to apply or remove paint.
 Some artists even paint with their fingers.